kubic-project/microos-o-o/blog/_posts/2023-04-02-state-of-microOS-Desktop-Plasma.md

    work with them, I *highly* suggest heading over to the KDE flatpak guide [develop.kde.org](https://develop.kde.org/docs/packaging/flatpak).

-2. Some of my personal issue, with this hardware, I *suspect* are due to the current sddm not being wayland compatible.
+2. Some of my personal issues, with this hardware, I *suspect* are due to the current sddm not being wayland compatible.
 When booting right now, to use wayland, you're getting sddm as an X11 session, and plasma as a wayland session.
 There is wayland support upstream, in some form, but it is not currently released.
-I'm not interested in having microOS Plasma shipping a different version of sddm, than Tumbleweed does.
+I'm not interested in having microOS Plasma shipping a different version of sddm than Tumbleweed does.

    So what can be done here?
 If you're a coder that can help, sddm is developed at [sddm](https://github.com/sddm/sddm), go see if you can't help out.

 3. Feature parity with GNOME.
-Its what it says on the tin.
+It's what it says on the tin.
 The only "easy" way I sorted out how to mount a smb share in userspace (just to use an example) was to use t-u to install the gvfs components necessary, so that I was able to do a `gio mount smb://host/share`.
 That still doesn't give any